 Teaching is not for the faint of heart.
-It’s a tough job that requires 100 percent of you from September to June.
+It’s a tough job that requires 100 percent of your focus during the school year.
 And let’s face, that spills over into the summer, too.
-While that’s ok, what you can’t forget, as educators, is to take care of yourselves during summer break so that when you return to school in the fall, you are refreshed, energized, and ready for another successful school year.
+While it might be a challenge, it’s important for educators to practice self-care during summer break so that the return to school in the fall is a positive experience.

 “Easier said than done,” you might be thinking.
 Well, we’ve come up with some easy ways for you to unwind this summer and get prepared for the upcoming school year so that you glide into September like an Olympic skater on ice.
 Read on to learn more.

 When is the last time you did this?
 Probably last summer.
 That’s why we encourage you to browse your local library and bookstores to get those books you’ve been dreaming about.
 Whether you secretly crave young adult dystopian fiction or can’t wait to get your hands on some nonfiction books about your favorite topic, make it a priority to read for pleasure this summer.
 Just like you told your students to do.